apfrade/ConfidenceMeasure/README.md

 - confident_predictions:
     This is a dictionary of the type

-    	  $ dict[ct] = [(predicted label, example id), ...]
+		dict[ct] = [(predicted label, example id), ...]

-    The key of each dictionary entry corresponds to the confidence threshold used,

-    	  $ dict[ct]

-    Each key is associated with a list of results that the model confidently predicted for that confidence threshold.
-Each element of that list if a tuple of predicted labels and corresponding example identifiers,
+    The key *ct* of each dictionary entry corresponds to the confidence threshold used, and its value *[(predicted label, example id)]* is the list of results that the model confidently predicted for that confidence threshold.
+Each element of that list if a tuple of predicted labels and corresponding example identifiers, *(predicted label, example id)*.

-    	  $ [(predicted label, example id)]

 - unpredicted_examples_ids:
     This is a list of example identifiers for which the model could not make any confident prediction.